19hours/sg-statutes/Acts/Revised Edition of the Laws Act.md

 (c) to add a long title or a short title to any Act and to alter the long title or the short title of any Act;

-(d) to supply or alter tables of contents, marginal notes, section headings, footnotes and the headings to Parts and Chapters of any Act;
+(d) to supply or alter tables of contents, footnotes, marginal notes, headings to sections and other provisions, and headings to Parts, Chapters and other subdivisions of any Act;

-[7/97 wef 01/10/1997]
+[Act 2 of 2012 wef 01/03/2012]

 (e) to adopt a convenient standard form in all Acts for —